Ap011y0n/Motors/README.md

 Hierarchy updated:
 Now on the Hierarchy window you can reparent all gameobjects by selecting them and dragging them into another GameObject, if you want to select one of the GameObjects from the Hierarchy you just need to left click the name of the GameObject.
 After selecting an object in the hierarchy the right click will open a popup where you can choose between several options, the first one is deleting the selected GameObject, creating an empty child for the selected GameObject and creating a new empty GameObject in the scene.

-Inspecot Updated:
+Inspector Updated:
 In the inspector there is a checkbox to activate and desactivate the GameObject.

 Cameras Updated:
+- You can create cameras in GameObjects->Camera
-- Now when selecting a camera on the inspector have a functional Culling option.
+- Now when selecting a camera on the inspector, it has a functional Culling option.
 - Also can change the FOV and the far plane distance and near plane as well.

 New Guizmo:
 - Now we can move the Objects in the scene directly by selecting them with the mouse in the Game window, with the left click, after selecting one through the game window we are able to see it selected in the game Hierarchy as well, after selecting a GameObject it will appear the guizmo which can move rotate and scale the gameobject itself.

-New winodw "Resources":
+New window "Resources":
 There is a new window below the hierarchy where we can see the different resources than can be used by the user.
 After selecting some in the right part below there is a window where we can see the process where the resources use reference counting, and we can see how many there are in the scene, also there is a button to import them into the scene.